mobilepadawan/Dialog-JS/readme.md

 PS: Check in the [CSS Styles](#css-styles) section another couple of styles available as a replace of the default CSS style of this JS Library.

 ### Dialog.alert()
-Create an alert dialog with a custom title, message, and button text by passing a literal object with each property expected.
+It creates an alert dialog with a custom title, message, and button text by passing a literal object with each property expected.
 Do not forget to declare any property.

 ```javascript
 Dialog.alert({